poovarasansivakumar2003/IOT_Lab_Prog/1st Program/README.md

 ### 🚀 Program 1

-Learn the basics of Arduino MCU boards, features and pinouts of Arduino UNO, ditferentiate between READ and WRITE pins, install and configure the Arduino IDE and bas1cs of soldering
+Learn the basics of Arduino MCU boards, features and pinouts of Arduino UNO, ditferentiate between READ and WRITE pins, install and configure the Arduino IDE and bas1cs of soldering.

 ---